 But when there’s an endless pool of reliable and sketchy VPNs, how do you decide which one to pick.

 We have tested over 60+ VPNs, both free and paid, over the years.
-In this article, we bring you 10 really free VPNs that are secure and trustworthy.
-We’ll also try and highlight the key features and limitations of these free VPNs that we have discussed below.
+In this article, we bring you the 10 really best free VPN that is secure and trustworthy.
+We’ll also try and highlight the key features and limitations of this best free VPN that we have discussed below.

 If you don’t want to be bothered by the limitations or privacy risks of free VPNs, we would suggest getting ExpressVPN that offers a 30-day money-back guarantee.
 You’ll be able to test out all of its features, such as unlimited bandwidth, 3,000+ servers, military-grade 256-bit encryption, and much more.
 Another cool thing about this VPN is that it also offers a 3-months free subscription if you go for its 12-months plan.